blankworker1/FEEDBACK_ZONE/README.md

 Check that the webhook URL in ElevenLabs matches your deployed worker URL exactly, including `https://` and the `/webhook/elevenlabs` path.
 Verify the `WEBHOOK_SECRET` value set in Cloudflare matches the secret header configured in ElevenLabs.

 **Supabase rows not appearing**
 The most likely cause is a Row Level Security policy blocking the write.
-Open the Supabase dashboard, go to **Table Editor â†’ calls**, and check if rows are appearing there directly.
+Open the Supabase dashboard, go to **Table Editor calls**, and check if rows are appearing there directly.
 If they are, the issue is in the dashboard's read query.
 If they aren't, check the worker logs in the Cloudflare dashboard for error messages.

 **Dashboard showing no data**
 Confirm `YOUR_SUPABASE_URL` and `YOUR_SUPABASE_ANON_KEY` are correctly set in `dashboard.html`.
 The anon key is the public-facing one (not the service key).
 Also check that the Supabase RLS policy allows public reads for the last 24 hours as defined in `schema.sql`.